45 Most Common Types of Spiders in Florida

 3. Rabid Wolf Spider

-These spiders can grow as large as two inches and can live for more than a year.
+These spiders can grow as large as two inches and live for more than a year.
 Rabid Wolf spiders are known to be aggressive and bite readily when disturbed or threatened.

 They are also known for attacking animals and humans who wander near their habitat at night looking for prey.